-The following annual improvements to IFRSs are effective for annual reporting periods beginning on or after 1 January 2017 (concerning IFRS 12) or on or after 1 January 2018 (concerning IFRS 1 and IAS 28).
+The following annual improvements to IFRSs are effective for annual reporting periods beginning on or after 1 January 2018.
 The EU has not yet endorsed the improvements.

 IFRS 1 First-time Adoption of International Financial Reporting Standards

 The amendment deleted the outdated exemptions for first-time adopters of IFRS.